munkychop/bullet/README.md

     // Somewhere later in the application...

-    /*
-        Trigger the message that was explicitly added to the 'events' object – Bullet will call the 'helloCallback' function.
+    // Trigger the message that was explicitly added to the 'events' object – Bullet will call the 'helloCallback' function.

-        Again, this is helpful because an error will be thrown if the message doesn't exist:
+    // Again, this is helpful because an error will be thrown if the message doesn't exist:
-    */

     Bullet.trigger(Bullet.events.hello);

-    /*
-        It is also still possible to trigger messages by using a string literal – Bullet will still call the 'helloCallback' function:
+    // It is also still possible to trigger messages by using a string literal – Bullet will still call the 'helloCallback' function:
-    */

-    Bullet.trigger('hello'); // 'helloCallback' function called
+    Bullet.trigger('hello');

-    /*
-        Note that – when using a string literal – an error will NOT be thrown here if the message doesn't exist, unless we enable strict mode:
+    // Note that – when using a string literal – an error will NOT be thrown here if the message doesn't exist within the 'events' object, unless we enable strict mode:
-    */

-    Bullet.trigger('someOtherMessage'); // no error thrown for non-explicit message
+    Bullet.trigger('someOtherMessage'); // no error thrown for unrecognised message

     // Enable strict mode.